Planning your visit

 Caen Hill (pronounced ‘cane’ by the way), is one of the longest continuous flight of locks in the country - a total of 29 locks with a rise of 237 feet over 2 miles with a 1 in 44 gradient for anyone who's counting!

 But you don’t have to be a boater to appreciate this beautiful waterway.
-Visit our Welcome boat, The Admiral, for activity sheets on pond dipping, local walks and information and stories about the locks before taking a stroll over to our newly planted, Diamond Jubilee Wood.
+Visit our Welcome boat, The Admiral, for activity sheets, local walks and information and stories about the locks before taking a stroll over to our newly planted, Diamond Jubilee Wood.
+To help you explore, follow our Jubilee Woodland Discovery Trail.

 A back pump at Foxhangers is capable of returning 7 million gallons of water per day to the top of the flight.
 That’s one lockful every 11 minutes.Canal & River Trust